LN-Testbed/DSN2026/readme.md

 If you run into bitcoin errors as the testing starts, usually with a description of loading wallet or some such.
 This is usually because bitcoin core was already running and the script couldn’t shut it down properly or the device was shutdown while bitcoin-core was still running.

 You will need to find the pid of bitcoin-core and kill it, sometimes forcefully if it will not exit out with a normal kill command.
+You may need to run pkill as sudo.

 ```bash
 pkill -9 bitcoind